-- 2. Elemental fractionation: The fractionation between the Pb-isotopes is caused by (slight) differences in their physical properties, i.e. their mass.
+- 240 - 1.
+Mass-dependent fractionation: The Pb-isotopes span a range of four mass units, with 208Pb being 2% heavier than 204 Pb.
+Both the production and detection efficiency of secondary ions varies with atomic mass, and significant errors can potentially occur if the resulting mass fractionation is uncorrected for.
+Mass fractionation can be quantified by comparing the measured signal ratios of a reference material with its known isotopic ratio.
+This is easy to do in a log-ratio context (Vermeesch, 2015). - 2.
+Elemental fractionation: The fractionation between the Pb-isotopes is caused by (slight) differences in their physical properties, i.e. their mass.
 As briefly mentioned in Section 4, much stronger fractionation effects tend to occur between the isotopes and Pb and U, because they are not only physically, but also chemically different.
-These chemical differences affect the complex processes that occur when the primary ion beam interacts with the target material (Williams, 1998). - In the context of SIMS U-Pb geochronology, mass-dependent fractionation is commonly ignored (but not always, e.g., Stern et al., 2009), because the most important isochemical ratio is that between 206Pb and 207Pb, which lie within 0.5% mass units of each other.
+These chemical differences affect the complex processes that occur when the primary ion beam interacts with the target material (Williams, 1998). - In the context of SIMS U-Pb geochronology, mass-dependent fractionation is commonly ignored, because the most impor-250 tant isochemical ratio is that between 206Pb and 207Pb, which lie within 0.5% mass units of each other.
 This is unresolvable given typical analytical uncertainties.
 The mass fractionation is greater for 204Pb, but so it its analytical uncertainty.
 Therefore, the atomic 204Pb/206Pb, 207Pb/206Pb and 208Pb/206Pb ratios can be directly estimated from the (drift corrected) 204Pb/206Pb, 207Pb/206Pb and 208Pb/206Pb signal ratios.
 This is not the case for the 206Pb/238U and 208Pb/232Th-ratios, which are affected by strong elemental fractionation effects.
-This fractionation expresses itself in two ways: - 1.
-Within-spot fractionation
+This fractionation expresses itself in two ways.
+255 - 1.
+Within-spot fractionation where ${}^{0}\beta{x}^{y}$ is the inferred logratio of the blank-corrected signals at 'time zero', which can be found using the method of maximum likelihood (see Appendix).
+With Equation 19, the isotopic logratios can be interpolated (or extrapolated) to any point in time (τ) :